kamu-data/kamu-docs/content/cli/get-started/project-status.md

 Therefore, we don't recommend using `kamu` in production yet.
 When you use it for projects, make sure to **maintain your source data separately** and not rely on `kamu` for durable long-term data storage.
 This way any time a new version comes out that breaks some compatibility you can simply delete your workspace and re-create it from scratch in a matter of seconds.

 ### Note on Performance
 Please be patient with current performance and resource usage.
-Stream processing technologies is a relatively new area, and some of the data processing engines `kamu` uses (e.g. Apache Spark and Flink) are tailored to run in large clusters, not on a laptop.
+Stream processing technologies is a relatively new area, and some of the data processing {{<term "engines" "engine">}} used by `kamu` (e.g. Apache Spark and Flink) are tailored to run in large clusters, and not on a laptop.
 They take a lot of resources to just boot up, so the *start-stop* nature of `kamu`'s transformations is at odds with their design.
 We are hoping that the industry will recognize our use-case and expect to see a better support for it in future.
 We are committed to continuously improving the performance and user experience.

 ## Feature Coverage